Today I learned about foreign keys in GORM.

 Overriding Foreign Key#

 Since both are one-to-one relationships, Has One and Belongs to must also have a foreign key field.
-By default, it is generated from the Has One model type + primary key, which for the Company example is UserID.
+By default, it is generated by the Has One model type + primary key, which for the Company example is UserID.

 type User struct {